AbhishekIT22112002/College/README.md

-# E Learning Website using HTML5, CSS3, Bootstrap5 and JavaScript
+# E Learning Website using HTML5, CSS3, Bootstrap5, JavaScript, MongoDB, jQuery and ExpressJs

-The project involves the creation of an e-learning website using HTML, CSS, Bootstrap 5, JavaScript, MongoDB and ExpressJs.
+The project involves the creation of an e-learning website using HTML, CSS, Bootstrap 5, JavaScript, MongoDB, jQuery and ExpressJs.
 The website aims to provide a user-friendly and responsive platform for learners to access educational content.

 ## Introduction

 Alliance Unversity is an e-learning website designed to provide a user-friendly and responsive platform for learners to access educational content.
-The project incorporates HTML, CSS, Bootstrap 5, JavaScript, MongoDB and ExpressJs to create an interactive and visually appealing learning experience.
+The project incorporates HTML, CSS, Bootstrap 5, JavaScript, MongoDB, jQuery and ExpressJs to create an interactive and visually appealing learning experience.

 ## Features